Last Updated on

 German Shepherds and Rottweilers are both hardworking, loyal, and intelligent dog breeds.
 The two dog breeds do have some differences, though.

 Let’s take a closer look at German Shepherds and Rottweilers.
-That will give you a better idea of what to expect from a German Shepherd Rottweiler mix.
+That will give you a better idea of what to expect from this designer breed.

 The German Shepherd is the second-most-popular dog breed in the United States.
 They make loyal family dogs who will do anything you ask.
 They need a lot of exercise, but they’re easy to train.